Understanding Your Bill

 Non Fuel Energy covers some of the costs, excluding fuel costs, to provide electric service to you.
 These include costs to operate our power plants and maintain the electric system.

-Energy Cost Adjustment recovers fuel and purchased energy expenses and is increased or decreased monthly in accordance with changes in the cost of purchased energy from independent power producers and in the price of fuel used in our power plants.
+Energy Cost Recovery recovers fuel and purchased energy expenses and is increased or decreased monthly in accordance with changes in the cost of purchased energy from independent power producers and in the price of fuel used in our power plants.

 IRP Cost Recovery allows Hawaiian Electric to recover the costs of its long-term energy planning process, Integrated Resource Planning, and the costs of certain energy management programs.